Best movies to watch on Amazon Prime Video - TheNewsTrace

 Snowpiercer

-Director Bong-Joon Ho, who took dwelling Best Image at this yr’s Academy Awards for his newest movie Parasite, helms this dystopian thriller starring Chris Evans.
-With humanity shut to extinction after environmental catastrophe, the few remaining survivors dwell on a prepare divided by social class, the place the poorest on board are oppressed by the wealthy.
+Director Bong-Joon Ho, who took house Best Image at this yr’s Academy Awards for his newest movie Parasite, helms this dystopian thriller starring Chris Evans.
+With humanity shut to extinction after environmental catastrophe, the few remaining survivors reside on a practice divided by social class, the place the poorest on board are oppressed by the wealthy.
 Watch Snowpiercer on Amazon Prime Video

-Visionary director Wes Anderson (The French Dispatch) takes on Roald Dahl’s basic kids’s story a few artful fox who steals meals from neighbourhood farmers.
-Watch Unbelievable Mr Fox on Amazon Prime Video

 All 4 movies within the blockbuster Starvation Video games collection can be found to stream on Amazon Prime, following Jennifer Lawrence’s Katniss Everdeen as she competes in a barbaric battle to the demise earlier than main an rebellion in opposition to her oppressors.
 Watch The Starvation Video games on Amazon Prime Video